simplesourcing/simplesourcing.github.io/pages/docs/aggregates/testing.md

 publication of commands and making assertions about the inner state of the event sourcing library after each command.
-It also provides a simple mechanism to validate the correct event and aggregate state changes occurr as a result of each command.
+It also provides a simple mechanism to validate the correct event and aggregate state changes occur as a result of each command.

 An example is given below.
 We insert a new user then update their name.
 In each case we provide the expected events and projection state.